davep/jsNG/README.md

 `bin/ngserve` -- Simple Norton Guide database server.
 By default it serves all of the guides named on the command line on [localhost:8080](http://localhost:8080/).

+`bin/ng2html` -- Simple tool for turning a Norton Guide file into a collection of HTML files.

 # Make targets

 The top level directory contains a `Makefile`.
 The most useful targets are: